 Harry Potter Bangers and Mash

-- 8 sausages, homemade or store-bought (your choice of meat or vegan)
+- 6 sausages (use homemade or store-bought of your choice of meat or vegan)

 Mash (Mashed Potatoes)

-- 6 medium Yukon Gold or Russet potatoes
+- 6 medium potatoes (use Yukon Gold or Russet potatoes)

-- 1 cup whole milk, half-and-half, or unsweetened non-dairy milk
+- 1 cup whole milk (you can substitute half-and-half or unsweetened dairy free milk)

 Make your Mash